iterative/dvc.org/content/blog/2022-04-11-CML-runners-saving-models-1.md

 saving the resulting model to our GitHub repository.

 There is still some room for improvement, though.
-This approach works well when our resulting model is small, but we wouldn't want to store large models in our Git repository.
+This approach works well when our resulting model is small (less than 100MB), but we wouldn't want to store large models in our Git repository.
 In a follow-up post we will describe how we can use [DVC](https://dvc.org/), another Iterative open-source tool, for storage when we're dealing with larger files.